TheImagingSource/tiscamera/doc/pages/tools.md

 Be aware that characters like '=' tend to break to completion scripts.
 To circumvent this you will have to wrap the concerning string in quotation marks '"'.

     tcam-capture --serial 00001234 --format "video/x-bayer,format=gbrg,width=1280,height=720,framerate=30/1"

+If you are using zsh you are able to use these completion modules by initializing bashcompinit in you zshrc.